Nowl2112/Assignment_01/Readme.md

 ## Technologies Used

 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.
+- used figma for wireframe | Link: https://www.figma.com/
 - Used Github for source control | Link:https://github.com/
 - used html for the websites main code | Link:https://html.com/
 - used css to style the website and make it look better| Link:https://www.w3.org/Style/CSS/Overview.en.html